top of page

 Notarization does not insure the statements contained in the document are true or accurate.
 The notary has no obligation to verify a document’s content or to indicate he/she has knowledge of the contents of the document or of the copy certified.
 Notarization does not legalize or validate a document.
 A document with errors prior to notarization will contain the same errors afterwards.

-Notary Training Webinar
+In-Person Notary Training Session

 rlrussett@cherokeecountyga.gov